simon-rb/local_LLM_inference/README.md

 python3 --version
 ```

-If you don’t have **Python 3.9 or later**, install it via Homebrew:
+If missing or outdated, install it via Homebrew:

 ```bash
 brew install python